-- Scores from any date(s) other than what is listed in this handbook are not considered valid for state assessment purposes. - Students who do not take the PSAT 10 or SAT within the test windows listed in this handbook will be considered non-participants for accountability purposes. - If a student does not want their SAT scores from the state assessment administration to be shared with colleges or universities, they must complete the Request to Cancel Scores form found at www.ride.ri.gov/sat. - There are no alternate assessments at the 10th grade.
+- Students who do not take the PSAT 10 or SAT within the test windows listed in this handbook will be considered non-participants for accountability purposes. - If a student does not want their SAT scores from the state assessment administration to be shared with colleges or universities, they must follow the process for Cancelling Scores at College Board found at PSAT 10 and SAT School Day | RI Department of Education. - There are no alternate assessments at the 10th grade.
 Students who take the alternate assessments will not be assessed during their 10th grade year. - First-Year English learner students: please see note above on first-year EL students being exempt from ELA, reading, and writing portions of the state assessments.
 However, first-year EL students may take the reading and essay portions if they want to.